Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 - ``identifier=loginForm`` (3)
 - ``identifier=username`` (4)
 - ``identifier=continue`` (5)
+- ``continue`` (5)

+Since the ``identifier`` type of locator is the default, the ``identifier=`` in the first three examples above is not necessary.

-Locating by id
+Locating by Id
 ~~~~~~~~~~~~~~

-More limited than the identifier locator type but also more explicit.
-Use
-this when you know an element's @id attribute.
+This type of locator is more limited than the identifier locator type, but also more explicit.
+Use this when you know an element's id attribute.

 .. code-block:: html
   :linenos: